baldeosinghm/rely/README.md

 # Rely
 Welcome.
-Here lies Rely, [Rely](http://45.56.102.63/ "Rely's Homepage") - a web app I created that will enable you to forecast today's stock market.
+Here lies [Rely](http://45.56.102.63/ "Rely's Homepage") - a web app I created that will enable you to forecast today's stock market.

 ## Introduction